 One of the Clery requirements involves providing crime statistics associated with off-campus student trips in the Clery Annual Security Report.
 The completed Clery Student Off-Campus Trip Form has the information needed for WMU Public Safety to request crime statistics from the law enforcement agencies with jurisdiction for the locations used by students for housing or classroom space.

-Please complete a Clery Student Off-Campus Trip Form whenever WMU sponsors student trips to off-campus locations, and there is an overnight stay.
-The form is online at https://www.wmudps.wmich.edu/documents/clery-off-campus-trips.doc.
+Please complete the online Clery Student Off-Campus Trip Form whenever WMU sponsors student trips to off-campus locations, and there is an overnight stay.
+The form is online at https://www.wmudps.wmich.edu/clery-trip-submit.php.

 All items on the form must be completed.
 The FAQs discuss the specifics for each step at https://www.wmudps.wmich.edu/clery-trip-form-faqs.php.

-Submit the form within 30 days following the completion of the trip to the address shown on the form or email the form to firstname.lastname@example.org.
+Submit the online form within 30 days following the completion of the trip.